How LLMs Actually Work: GPT vs Claude vs Gemini Explained Simply

 Specialized Reasoning Modes

 Models with different "thinking styles" for different problems.
-We're seeing this with GPT-5 Thinking and Claude's Extended Thinking, but it'll become more sophisticated.
+We're seeing this with o3, Claude's Extended Thinking, and Gemini's Thinking mode, but it'll become more sophisticated.

 Better Accuracy and Reliability